AzDocs/AzDocs/Wiki/Azure/Azure-CLI-Snippets/App-Services/Swap-AppService-Slot.md

 # Description

-This snippet Will swap the Web Applications slots
+This snippet will swap the Web Applications slots

 # Parameters